open-telemetry/community/projects/ci-cd.md

 ## Staffing / Help Wanted

+### TC Sponsorship

+Initial TC Contact: @carlosalberto

+> Decision was made in the TC syncs that:
+> No fulltime TC sponsorship needed at this time because there are no immediate major
+> Specification changes are foreseen.

 ### Required staffing

 All stages will require a project lead, domain experts, and engineers at a minimum.